Craig Mabbitt

-Craig Edward Mabbitt (born April 9, 1987) is an American singer and the lead vocalist for the rock band Escape the Fate.
-He was formerly the lead vocalist for the bands Blessthefall and The Word Alive.
-He is also the current lead vocalist of his side-project band The Dead Rabbitts.
+Craig Edward Mabbitt (born April 9, 1987) is an American singer who is the frontman of the rock band Escape the Fate.
+He was formerly the lead vocalist for Blessthefall and The Word Alive.
+He is also the lead vocalist of his side-project band Dead Rabbitts.

 Early life

 In his early childhood, Mabbitt required the frequent and scheduled use of a nebulizer as a result of severe asthma.
 He also had to attend a special class due to a speech disorder, but nevertheless he overcame these setbacks, and in his adolescent years, realized his "dream of becoming a singer in a rock band."

 Career

 Blessthefall (2003–2008)

 While with Blessthefall, Mabbitt released two self-released EPs and one full-length album.
-Their first full album, His Last Walk, was released on April 10, 2007 on Science Records/Ferret Music.
-It produced four singles; the last of which, "Rise Up", was released after he left the band, and he does not appear in the video.
+Their first full album, His Last Walk, was released on April 10, 2007, on Science Records/Ferret Music.
+It produced four singles, the last of which, "Rise Up", was released after he left the band, and he does not appear in the video.

 In the middle of their 2007 European Tour with Silverstein and The Vincent Black Shadow, Mabbitt left the band for personal reasons, and was replaced by Beau Bokan, the former lead vocalist for Take the Crown.

-Both Craig Mabbitt and Jonny Craig filled in for A Skylit Drive on clean and unclean positions after leaving their bands, during their tour in late 2007.